Frequently Asked Questions and Answers for Incoming Families

 A: Swarthmore students are welcome to have guests on campus.
 Guests are defined as fellow students, family, non-Swarthmore friends, and prospective students.
 Garnet Homecoming and Family Weekend is an excellent opportunity to visit your student.
 Held every fall in late September or October you can take advantage of the weekend’s programming to get to know Swarthmore and spend time with your student on campus.
-In the spring, the month-long Spring Arts Celebration offers a number of performances and exhibits to experience with your student.

 Children and adults are prohibited as overnight guests—residence halls are not appropriate places for either group.